Jon-Biz/GettableTechDemo/README.md

 While the instructions were not to bother 'designing' the app, I wanted the opportunity to demonstrate integration of DOM manipulation with marionette's view system.
 So, I included a couple of simple animations triggered within Marionnette's onRender and onShow methods.

-The client was built (unfortunately, it turns out) on the Backbone-Marionette Boiler Plate project.
-As a result, there's a lot of cruft (particularly in the index.html) that make the code less than readable, that I didn't have time to weed through :( It added requirejs though, which I had not used with backbone before, and was nice.
+I built this on top of https://github.com/BoilerplateMVC/Marionette-Require-Boilerplate .
+There's still some leftover files and other stuff that make may the code less than navigable/readable, that I did not have time to weed out.

 ## Database API